RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 Development version of the Ripple Stack deployed via Vagrant (for cross-platform usability) and the docker-compose provisioner (for simplicity and minimal configuration)

 This repository contains a Vagrantfile and a Docker Compose file which together automate the setup of a working Ripple Stack.

-If you want to just get on with installation, [click here for the Getting Started section](#getting-started)
+I've started here with some explanation of why this development setup has been chosen, but if you want to just get on with installation, [click here to jump to the Getting Started section](#getting-started)

 ## Why use Vagrant and Docker?
 Docker on its own is not completely at home on all platforms, Windows in particular being a problem.